-Doon Fort is an ancient ring fort hidden away on Doon Lough near the coastal village of Portnoo.
-It was built as a place of refuge 1500 years ago and it’s walls stand 4.8m high and are 3.6m thick.
-The fort covers most of the island which was partially constructed with the use of large stones like a crannog, while the walls were built of smaller hand size stones.
-As well as ‘Doon Fort’ it is sometimes called ‘The Bawan’ or ‘The O’Boyle Fort’ as it became their stronghold in the 16th century.
-It was also the scene of the murder of Conor O’Boyle in 1530 who was slain by a rival O’Boyle family member!
-It’s construction methods are similar to other Irish dry-stone wall forts such as Dun Aengus (Aran Islands) Grianan of Aileach (Burt, co.Donegal) and Staige Fort (Kerry).
-The fort is now on land belonging to a friendly local farming family who until recent times used it as a walled garden.
+Doon Fort is an ancient ring fort hidden away on Doon Lough near the coastal village of Portnoo in County Donegal.
+It dates from the 5th century AD and was probably built as a place of refuge.
+Its walls stand 15-feet high and are 11-feet thick.
+The fort covers most of the island which was partially constructed with the use of large stones at the base like a crannog, while the walls were built of smaller size stones.
+It is sometimes referred to by the locals as ‘The Bawan’ or ‘O’Boyle’s Fort’ as it became their stronghold in the 16th century.
+It was also the scene of the murder of Conor O’Boyle in 1530 who was slain by a rival O’Boyle family member.
+Its construction methods are similar to other Irish dry-stone wall forts such as Dun Aengus on the Aran Islands, Grianan of Aileach in Donegal and Staige Fort in Kerry.
+This national monument is now on land belonging to a friendly local family who until recent times used it as a walled garden.
 During the holiday season they have small boats available for hire.